 22. Watch a Play

-Broadway is back baby!
-So, soak up some culture this winter with a trip to watch a classic.
-If you can’t get your hands on those pricey tix, small theater companies produce some real gems too, and the experience of discovering one for yourself makes for a very memorable night out.
+Live theater is back, baby!
+So, soak up some culture this winter by returning to the stage.
+If you can’t get your hands on those pricey tix, you can always try your hand at a lottery for less expensive seats.
+But if you want some sure fun, small theater companies produce some real gems too, and the experience of discovering one for yourself makes for a very memorable night out.

 24. Make a Gingerbread House